The Russia We Lost: Synopsis

 The film contains a large amount of factual information: photos, documents, and newsreels.
 However, Govorukhin's work is not limited to a statement of facts, but offers his worldview.
 Standing on the positions of anti-communism, the director largely idealizes tsarist Russia and criticizes Maxim Gorky.
-Much attention is paid to the personalities of Stolypin, Lenin, Nicholas II.
+Much attention is paid to the personalities of Stolypin, Lenin, and Nicholas II.

 Russia.
 Mysterious and unfamiliar country.
 It just so happens we don't know anything about it.
 That's probably why we live so hard and so stupidly...
 The more you learn about this unfamiliar country, the stronger you fall in love with it.
 This happens involuntarily...
 What we show is like the impression of a man who began to learn the history of his country in adulthood.
 And everything we learned in the process of filming, turned the soul.
 How did it happen, why did the Lord take away people's minds, how could they plunder and destroy such a rich country?
 And why, why didn't we know anything about her, about our Homeland?